 d.
 If the insured elects 36 equal monthly payments, the beneficiary may not elect a lump sum settlement.

-An election or change is effective the date the form SGLV 8286 is received in the uniformed service concerned or the date such a change is received at the OSGLI, whichever is applicable.
+a.
+An election or change is effective the date the application is received by the uniformed service, or the date such a change is received at the OSGLI, whichever is applicable.